Prerogatives of the Divine Son

 Hope, Fear, and the Unshakeable Kingdom

 25 See to it that you do not reject him who is speaking.
 For if they did not escape when they rejected him who warned them on earth, how much less will we escape if we turn away from him who warns us from heaven?
-26 At that time his voice shook the earth.
-But now he has forewarned us all,13 saying, “Yet once more I will shake not only the earth, but heaven as well.”13 27 Now this expression—“yet once more”—indicates the complete removal of the things that are shaken (that is, created things), so that only the things which cannot be shaken will remain.
+26 At that time his voice shook the earth; but now he has forewarned us all,13 saying, “Yet once more will I shake, not only the earth, but heaven as well.”13 27 Now this expression—“yet once more”—indicates the complete removal of the things that are shaken (that is, of created things), so that only the things which cannot be shaken will remain.
 28 Therefore, since we are receiving a kingdom that can never be shaken, let us have grace,15 through which we may offer to God an acceptable service of worship, with reverence and godly fear.
 29 For our God is a consuming fire.